lucianopereira86/NetCore-XUnit/README.md

 ## Conclusion

-Although no database connection was present in this project, it was possible to test POST and PUT requests to create and update a user because what matters is the view model validation and the result verification.
+Although no database connection was present in this project, it was possible to test POST and PUT requests to create and update a user because the unit tests validate the view models and the results.